 The Logistics of Moving to Nicaragua

-In order to obtain residency or visas when you move to Nicaragua, you’ll need to prove to the Nicaraguan government that you’re actually a citizen of the country where you claim your nationality, that you’re in good physical and mental health, that you’re in good standing with the local police, and that you have an income equivalent to at least US$600 a month.
-It is critical to state that having residency is a prerequisite of attaining many items, such as a bank account or any type of financing.
+In order to obtain residence when you move to Nicaragua, you’ll need to prove to the Nicaraguan government that you’re actually a citizen of the country where you claim your nationality, that you’re in good physical and mental health, that you’re in good standing with the local police, and that you have an income equivalent to at least US$600 a month.
+It is critical to state that having residence is a prerequisite for attaining many items, such as a bank account or any type of financing.
+You also need residence to own a business, register a car, buy on credit, or buy a smartphone with a Nicaraguan plan.You will need to bring to the Nicaraguan consulate in your home country the following notarized and validated documents with your state seal (U.S.):

 - Application for residency form